mcburton/writing/annotatedbib.markdown

 ### Humanities Scholarship in the Digital Age

 1. Anon. n.d.
 "Hacking the Academy."
 Retrieved July 21, 2011a (http://hackingtheacademy.org/).
+	- these works reflect a rather radical, and purposefully confrontational approach to scholarship, teaching, and XXX, in the academy.
+	- the styles is interesting, several of the articles (the one on open access publishing, and the one about journals & peer review) are written as lists.
+I find this interesting.
+Especially in light of the article "reading and writing" which criticizes the tendency towards light reading and "literary" writing.
+	-
 1. Borgman, C. L. 2009.
 "The digital future is now: A call to action for the humanities."
 Digital Humanities Quarterly 3(4) (http://digitalhumanities.org/dhq/vol/3/4/000077/000077.html).
 	- She defines DH as "digital humanities is a new set of practices, using new sets of technologies, to address research problems of the discipline"
 	- Digital humanities has a lot of catching up to do with the sciences, infrastructure is lacking.